poowa-gg/finaljavascriptadmtlprojectdan/README.md

 Then, you will see the:
 Student Detail Section and i call a function to generate flipping student cards and also added function for voice output.

-Then, i added some creatvity and fade out animation.
+Then, i added some creativity

 Creativity Explained
 function speakText(text) {